-There are 15 different areas in Glasgow included in GoWell – one of which is Wider Scotstoun.
+There were 15 different areas in Glasgow included in GoWell – one of which was Wider Scotstoun.

-Our study includes the houses and tenements of wider Scotstoun and Yoker surrounding the multi-storey flats at Kingsway Court and Plean Street.
-We are also studying the flats themselves and information on them can be found by visiting the Scotstoun study page.
+Our study included the houses and tenements of wider Scotstoun and Yoker surrounding the multi-storey flats at Kingsway Court and Plean Street.
+We were also studying the flats themselves and information on them can be found by visiting the Scotstoun study page.
 The map shows the study area boundaries for both of these areas – Scotstoun within the dark lines and the wider area shaded in blue.

-We are interested in the neighbourhoods of Scotstoun and Yoker because they are part of the regeneration programme taking place in Glasgow.
+We were interested in the neighbourhoods of Scotstoun and Yoker because they were part of the regeneration programme that took place in Glasgow.
 This involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
-The ‘Wider Scotstoun’ area may also be affected not only by the changes and improvements to the homes within it, but also by the regeneration of the neighbouring multi-storey flats.
-These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and their neighbourhoods.
+The ‘Wider Scotstoun’ area may also have been affected not only by the changes and improvements to the homes within it, but also by the regeneration of the neighbouring multi-storey flats.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and their neighbourhoods.

 We carried out a number of resident surveys over our 14 year study.
 These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

 If you were been involved in one of our surveys you can find additional information about your participation here.

 A small selection of findings from these four surveys with Wider Scotstoun residents are shown below:

 - In 2015, 90% of residents were satisfied or very satisfied with their home.
 This had increased from 79% in 2006.

 - In 2015, 86% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had declined very slightly, from 89% in 2006.